Single Sign-On (SSO) with OpenID Connect (OIDC)

 -

-- In Harness, go to Account Settings > Access Control.
+- In your Harness account, go to Account Settings -> Access Control.

-- Click on User Groups and find the group you want to link with your Okta user group.
+- Select User Groups and find the group you want to link with your Okta user group.

 - Select Link to SSO Provider Group.

-- In the Search SSO Settings window, choose your Okta OIDC SSO configuration.
+- In the Search SSO Settings window, select your Okta OIDC SSO configuration.

 - Repeat these steps for any additional user groups you need to connect.

-- Open a private/incognito browsing window and go to Harness.
+- Open a private or incognito browsing window and go to Harness.

 - Log in using a Harness user account with an email registered in Okta.

-- If configured correctly, you'll be redirected to the Okta login page.
+- If configured correctly, Harness redirects you to the Okta login page.

-If authentication is successful, you’ll be redirected back to Harness.
+- If authentication is successful, Okta redirects you back to Harness.

-- In another browser window, where you're logged in as an admin, go to Account Settings > Access Control.
+- In another browser window where you are logged in as an administrator, go to Account Settings -> Access Control.

 - Select User Groups and open the group linked to Okta.

-- Ensure that the logged-in user appears as a member of the group.
+- Verify that the logged-in user appears as a member of the group.

 By being part of this user group, the user inherits all permissions and access assigned to it.
-For more details, refer to RBAC in Harness.
+Go to RBAC in Harness for more details.